Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Once you’ve chosen a broadband provider to switch to, it couldn’t be easier.
-You no longer need a migration authorisation code (MAC)to switch and in many cases you won’t need to contact the provider you want to leave in order to cancel.
+Once you’ve chosen a broadband provider to switch to, the process can be straightforward – in many cases, you won’t need to contact the provider you want to leave in order to cancel.
 Your new provider should let your existing provider know you’re moving (but do check with your current provider, if you’re in any doubt).

-If you’re switching between cable networks, most likely to or from Virgin Media, you need to cancel with your old provider and the new provider to switch.
+If you’re switching between cable networks, you may need to cancel with your old provider and contact the new provider to switch.
 You should try to coordinate a date for switching with both providers, to ensure you’re disconnected for the minimum possible time.

 Possible pitfalls of switching broadband: Email accounts and landline numbers

 Switching should be simple but there are a couple of things to watch out for.
 If you have an email account with your current provider, find out what will happen when you switch.
 If it’s going to be deleted, back up your emails to a free webmail account such as Gmail or Outlook.

 Staying in your current home and switching?
 Your current provider should transfer your landline number to the new provider.
 However, you may want to check this with your new provider in order to avoid any nasty surprises.